R0B11N/fast-sde/README.md

 ### Black-Scholes Monte Carlo vs. Analytic Solution (`tests/integration_test.rs`)

 This test compares the Monte Carlo price of a European call option under the Black-Scholes model against its known analytical solution.
-It asserts that the relative error is less than `0.01` (1%).
-This test also includes an assertion that the variance reduction factor (VRF) achieved by the control variate is greater than `1.2`, demonstrating its effectiveness.
+It asserts that the relative error is less than 1%.
+This test also validates that the variance reduction factor (VRF) achieved by the control variate is greater than 1.2, demonstrating its effectiveness.

 ### SDE Solver Weak Convergence (`tests/solver_convergence_test.rs`)

 These tests verify the weak convergence of the Euler-Maruyama, Milstein, and SRK schemes when applied to the Ornstein-Uhlenbeck (OU) process.
 For each solver, multiple simulations are run with decreasing step sizes.
 The tests assert that the absolute error (between the simulated mean and the exact mean of the OU process) generally decreases as the number of steps increases, and that the final absolute error falls below specific thresholds:

--   **Euler-Maruyama:** Final absolute error < `0.15`
+-   **Euler-Maruyama:** Final absolute error < 0.15
--   **Milstein:** Final absolute error < `0.1`
+-   **Milstein:** Final absolute error < 0.1
--   **SRK:** Final absolute error < `0.05`
+-   **SRK:** Final absolute error < 0.05

 ### Greeks Delta (Pathwise) vs. Analytic Solution (`tests/greeks_test.rs`)

 This test validates the Monte Carlo Delta calculated using the pathwise derivative method for a European call option under Black-Scholes against the analytical Black-Scholes Delta.
-It asserts that the relative error is less than `0.01` (1%).
+It asserts that the relative error is less than 1%.

 ### Nalgebra Dependency Warning